Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Penguins, Poo and Populations.md

 # Penguins, Poo and Populations

-**Counting when we can't count ** - How can we count the number of penguins, there's far too many?
+**Counting when we can't count** - How can we count the number of penguins, there's far too many?
 Investigate several ecological techniques to use statistics to help us out.

-Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk)
+Last initially checked on 2023-02-10 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->